 4. Are you getting testimonials?

-I’m adding this here, but it not necessarily a clear indication of your qualifications.
+I’m adding this here, although it’s not necessarily a clear indication of your qualifications.
 The reason is most ghosting clients don’t want to share that they’ve hired a ghostwriter.

 If you’re fortunate to get some testimonials, that’s fantastic.
-The reason is because it’s not only personal validation of your qualifications, it’s public validation.
+The reason is that it’s not only personal validation of your qualifications but also public validation.

 Testimonials are also a great marketing tool.
 People are influenced by what others think of your work.